trexjacket/trexjacket/docs_src/tutorials/chat-extension/1-create-web-form.rst

-How to create a web form
+Chapter 1: Build your user interface
 ===================================

 Creating a chat extension form using Anvil’s drag-and-drop editor.

-.. raw:: html

-    <h2>Chapter 1: Build your user interface</h2>

 Let’s start by building an application form using Anvil’s drag-and-drop editor.